cubuletz/Firstmilestoneproject/README.md

 # Wings Shop Website

 This is a front-end only website named Wings Shop.
 The purpose of this website is to target the adventure lovers, peoples who love nature, peoples who love freedom and want to get involved in this sport.
-They have now the oportunity to explore this sport through our test wings.
+They have now the opportunity to explore this sport through our test wings.
-The first idea of the page started with bicycles because I tryied to use my pictures but when I had to add a video to the page I realised I have no proper one to use on it then I decided to change the webpage theme whit the actual one.
+The first idea of the page started with bicycles because I tried to use my pictures but when I had to add a video to the page I realized I have no proper one to use on it then I decided to change the webpage theme whit the actual one.

 Website link: